saidjawad/iot-backend/README.md

 IoT Backend Providers are the companies that offer specialized infrastructure and services to support IoT Devices.
 The Internet-facing part of their infrastructure that is responsible to communicate with IoT devices is called IoT Backend.

+To learn more about the IoT Backend Providers, characterization of their infrastructure and traffic, check out our [paper](https://dl.acm.org/doi/10.1145/3517745.3561431) appeared at [Internet Measurement Conference (IMC'22)](https://conferences.sigcomm.org/imc/2022/accepted/).

 This repository contains the patterns, regular expressions and the source code to extract the domain names and IP addresses of studied IoT backends from DNSDB and Censys datasets.

 ## Patterns and Domains